 This is to minimize the gap between the panels, so they are installed toward the middle of the roof and are less visible from the ground.
 A minimum gap should be left to account for thermal expansion and for installation access.

-We selected 3M VHB tape to minimize drilling through the roof.
-AM Solar have been doing it for a long time and reported to never have lost a panel.
+We selected 3M VHB tape to avoid drilling through the roof.
+AM Solar have been doing it for YEARS and never lost a panel.
 Where a screw will grip through the sheet metal, the tape rely solely on the paint to hold; therefore, we don’t recommend to use tape on rusted, damaged or used paint.
 In other words, we trust the tape method because the van is NEW.
 Also, we check our panels installation regularly.